bluetoother/ble-shepherd/README.md

     | val      | Object or Buffer | required  | characteristic value       |
     | desc     | String           | optional  | characteristic description |

-    - Allowed Characteristic permission `permit`: 'Read', 'Write', 'AuthenRead', 'AuthenWrite', 'AuthorRead', 'AuthorWrite', 'EncryptRead', 'EncryptWrite'
+    - Characteristic permission, `permit` accepts: 'Read', 'Write', 'AuthenRead', 'AuthenWrite', 'AuthorRead', 'AuthorWrite', or 'EncryptRead', 'EncryptWrite'
-    - Allowed Characteristic property `prop`: 'Broadcast', 'Read', 'WriteWithoutResponse', 'Write', 'Notify', 'Indicate', 'AuthenticatedSignedWrites', 'ExtendedProperties'
+    - Characteristic property, `prop` accepts: 'Broadcast', 'Read', 'WriteWithoutResponse', 'Write', 'Notify', or 'Indicate', 'AuthenticatedSignedWrites', 'ExtendedProperties'

-* Differences between **prop** and **permit**
+* Differences between **prop** and **permit** [TODO] check if my understanding of prop and permit is correct.
     - Each Characteristic has a lot of attributes, including Characteristic value and many optional information about the value, such as _Characteristic User Description_.
-        - `permit`: Each attribute in a Characteristic has its own permission, and `permit` is used to define the permission of Characteristic value attribute.
+        - `permit`: Each attribute in a Characteristic has its own permission, and `permit` is used to define permission of the Characteristic Value, i.e., access permission, encryption, authorization.
-        - `prop`: `prop` is an attribute in a Characteristic to describe the permission of Characteristic value.
-Having a read permission can let GATT clients know what operations they can perform upon the Characteristic value.
+        - `prop`: `prop` is an attribute in a Characteristic to describe permission of accessing the Characteristic Value.
+Having a read permission can let GATT clients know what operations they can perform upon the Characteristic Value.

     Note: `prop` must be compatible with `permit`, otherwise GATT clients will be misled.

 * Example
     * Add Characteristics into a public Service
-        - If the Characteristic is a public-defined one, charInfo `val` should be an object with keys list in the _Field Names_ of the [public UUID table](https://github.com/hedywings/cc-bnp#323-characteristics).
+        - If the Characteristic is a public-defined one, `val` in charInfo should be an object with keys listed in column _Field Names_ of [public UUID table](https://github.com/hedywings/cc-bnp#323-characteristics).
     ```js
     var charsInfo = [
         { uuid: '0x2a00', permit: [ 'Read' ], prop: [ 'Read' ], val: { name: "BLE Shepherd" } },